janko/janko.io/_drafts/packing-the-web.md

 ---
-layout: post
 title: Packing the Web
-subtitle: The Ultimate Guide to Managing and Consuming Front-end Packages
+subtitle: The Ultimate Guide to Managing and Consuming Packages on the Web
 author: matija
 tags: package npm node browserify webpack bower jspm component
 ---